ktbaek/Copenhagen-tree-data/README.md

 9. Separate scientific names into their components
 10. Fix Danish names according to the scientific name (incl special names for cultivars and variants) according to [these](rules/latin_da_map.csv) and [these](rules/latin_da_map_malus.csv) rules.
 11. Fix Danish genus names according to scientific name according to [these rules](rules/genus_dict.csv).

+Step 10 and 11 assumes the the scientific names are the ground truth.
+This is probably true in the vast majority of cases, but without knowing the history of the dataset it can't be known for certain.

-12. Flag entries with identical locations
+12. Flag entries with identical locations.

 ## Online Shiny-app